bernhard-42/vscode-ocp-cad-viewer/README.md

 -   To use OCP CAD Viewer, start VS Code from the commandline in the Python environment you want to use or select the right Python interpreter in VS Code first. **OCP CAD Viewer depends on VS Code using the right Python interpreter** (i.e. mamba / conda / pyenv / poetry / ... environment).
 -   For VSCodium, the extension is not available in the VS code market place.
 You need to download the the vsix file from the [release folder](https://github.com/bernhard-42/vscode-ocp-cad-viewer/releases) and install it manually.
 -   Currently, on a Silicon Mac (ARM CPU), _OCP_ and _CadQuery_ can only be installed via `mamba` and Python 3.9 or 3.10.
 Prepare an environment with `mamba create -n code_cad python=3.9` or `mamba create -n code_cad python=3.10`.

-### Breaking changes from v1.0.0

--   IPython and the ipython extensions are not supported any more out of the box.
-Instead the Microsoft's Jupyter extension with ipykernel is supported.
-If you have the installation configs in your local VS Code settings.json file, you might want to remove the ipython installation commands.
--   For the color maps, `CM` is replaced by `ColorMap` (to resolve the conflict with build123d `CM`)

 ### Installation